 - Combine all ingredients, careful not to over mix the pumpkin batter.
 Fold in chocolate chips at this step if using.

 - Pour batter into prepared loaf pan, smoothing the top with a spatula.
-Bake in 350°F preheated oven.
+Bake for 45-55 minutes, or until top of loaf is golden brown and a toothpick comes out clean or with a few crumbs.

 Expert Tips